Michelle Zatlyn

-Michelle Zatlyn is co-founder, president, and chief operating officer of the cybersecurity firm Cloudflare.
-She also serves on the company's board of directors.
+Michelle Zatlyn (born July 1979) is a Canadian businesswoman.
+She is the co-founder, president, and chief operating officer of American content delivery network provider and cybersecurity firm Cloudflare.

-Early life and education
+Personal life and education

-Zatlyn was born and raised in Prince Albert, Saskatchewan, Canada.

-She graduated from McGill University with a Bachelor of Science degree in chemistry in 2001 and then got a Master of Business Administration from Harvard Business School.
+Michelle Zatlyn was born in July 1979 in Prince Albert, Saskatchewan, Canada where she grew up.
+She attended Carlton Comprehensive High School where she was once the captain of the basketball team.
+She graduated from McGill University with a Bachelor of Science degree in chemistry in 2001 and then got a Master of Business Administration degree from Harvard Business School.
+Zatlyn is married and has two children.
+She lives in San Francisco.

 Career

-After working at Google and Toshiba, Zatlyn joined the startup I Love Rewards (later Achievers), a global employee rewards program.

-Zatlyn co-founded Cloudflare with Harvard Business School classmates Matthew Prince and Lee Holloway in 2009.
+After a summer internship at Google and a stint as a product manager at Toshiba, Zatlyn joined the founding team of Toronto-based startup I Love Rewards (later Achievers), a global employee rewards program.
+She co-founded Cloudflare with Harvard Business School classmates Matthew Prince and Lee Holloway in 2009.
 She sits on Cloudflare's board and serves as the company's president and COO.

-In speaking about her co-founding of Cloudflare, she states:When we came up with Cloudflare, I knew nothing about internet security, but I care a lot about liking what I'm doing.
+Speaking about her co-founding of Cloudflare, Zatlyn states:When we came up with Cloudflare, I knew nothing about internet security, but I care a lot about liking what I'm doing.
 I knew if I could help create internet security, that's something I could work hard for and be proud [of]; 10 years later, we have 165 data centres, 12 million domains and more than 800 employees.Zatlyn was appointed to the board of directors for Australian software company, Atlassian, in September 2021.
-She is a member of the Cybersecurity team of the Aspen Institute.
+She is also a member of the cybersecurity team of Aspen Institute.